Using Humor to Help Close M&A Deals

 Tension diffused.
 Contract negotiation point covered.
 Relationship preserved.
 Respect gained.

-I believe our client sensed that this deal point needed to be conceded to conclude the transaction and that he had negotiated to the limit of the buyer’s patience.
-Our client successfully used humor to get the deal back on track, he reset the atmosphere in the room and reestablished rapport with the buyers.
+I believe our client sensed this deal point needed to be conceded to conclude the transaction and that he had negotiated to the limit of the buyer’s patience.
+Our client successfully used humor to get the deal back on track.
+He reset the atmosphere in the room and reestablished rapport with the buyers.
 The transaction progressed smoothly after this and in the end, both parties were pleased with the outcome and continued to work together for several years after the transaction.

 The point is, there is a place for humor in the deal process.